Fields interpretable in the free group: Towers

 \subsection{Multiplets of towers}

 We fix a tower $\mathcal{T}(G, \F)$ and we construct a new one by adding multiple times the floors of $\mathcal{T}$ on the ground floor $\F$.
-The group that corresponds to the end product of this construction splits as a star of groups where the common subgroup is the abelian pouch of $\mathcal{T}$.
-When the abelian pouch is the ground floor itself the factor subgroups are all isomorphic to $G$.
+The group that corresponds to the end product of this construction admits a graph of groups decomposition as a star of groups where the common subgroup is the Abelian pouch of $\mathcal{T}$.